IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

     Sort the segment details based on the specified attribute.

-  include (False, str, None)
+  limit (False, int, None)
-    Segment details to include the associated rules in the response
+    The number of records to retrieve.
+By default, the list operation return the first 10 records.
+To retrieve different set of records, use `limit` with `offset` to page through the available records.

   total_count (False, int, None)